-- General requirements for labeling (regulation no. 5) - Exemptions from general requirements for labeling (regulation no.6) - Containers to be labeled (regulation no. 7) - Hampers to be labeled (regulation no. 8) - Nutrition information panels (regulation no. 8a) - Prohibition on false or misleading statements, etc., on labels (regulation no. 9) - Exceptions from prohibitions on claims on labels (regulation no. 9a) - Limitations on making particular statements or claims on labels (regulation no. 9b) - Date-marking (regulation no. 10) - Removal, etc., of date-marking prohibited (regulation no. 10a) - Claims as to presence of vitamins and minerals (regulation no. 11) - Misleading statements in advertisements (regulation no.12) - Imported food to be registered (regulation no. 14) - Food additives (regulations nos.15 to 28) - Incidental constituents in food (regulations nos.
+- General requirements for labeling (regulation no. 5) - Exemptions from regulation 5 (regulation no. 6) - Containers to be labeled (regulation no. 7) - Hampers to be labeled (regulation no. 8) - Nutrition information panels (regulation no. 8a) - Prohibition on false or misleading statements, etc., on labels (regulation no. 9) - Exceptions from prohibitions on claims on labels (regulation no. 9a) - Limitations on making particular statements or claims on labels (regulation no. 9b) - Date-marking (Regulation no. 10) - Removal, etc., of date-marking prohibited (regulation no. 10a) - Claims as to presence of vitamins and minerals (regulation no. 11) - Misleading statements in advertisements (regulation no. 12) - Food and appliances offered as prizes (regulation no. 13) - Imported food to be registered (regulation no. 14) - Food additives (regulations nos.
+15 to 28) - Incidental constituents in food (regulations nos.
 29 to 35) - Mineral hydrocarbons (regulation no. 36) - Containers for food (regulation no. 37) - Irradiated food (regulation no. 38)